Winter Care for Indoor Plants

 Temperature adversely affects the plants in several ways.
-If a plant has all the factors needed for maximum growth, but the temperature is too cool, the plant will grow more slowly than it should or cause some noticeable problems.
+If a plant has all the factors needed for maximum growth, but the temperature is too cold, the plant will grow more slowly than it should or cause some noticeable problems.

-Cold temperature problems generally show up slowly – unless you are a dracaena, ming aralia, kentia palm, snake plant or aglaonema (silver queen), and even some orchids show signs of being too cold, right away.
+Cold temperature problems generally show up slowly – unless you are a dracaena, ming aralia, kentia palm, snake plant, or aglaonema (silver queen), and even some orchids show signs of being too cold, right away.

 Would you adjust the indoor environment so your plants can grow better?

 In winter, cold damage and chilling injury occur near window sills, especially when plants are behind closed drapes, the temperature of the air around the plant drops rapidly.
 It is difficult to know if your plants are getting damaged by cold temperatures unbeknownst to you.
 It is hard to notice at first.
 Cold damage will surface on a plant as downward curled leaves and mottling--irregular coloring, blotching of the leaves.

 Chilling injury occurs when the temperature is as low as 45 degrees.
 When the outside weather is cold and windy, the window sill temperature gets low enough to cause injury to the plant.
 Although most plants recover from cold damage, plants exposed to chilling injury will not improve if there is a long exposure to low temperatures.